Skip to Content

 DefinitionStudy of diseases, their causes, and effects

-Common TestsBlood, urine, stool, biopsy, hormone, infection tests
+Common TestsBlood, urine, stool, biopsy, hormone, infection, molecular

 PurposeDiagnosis, prevention, treatment monitoring